NOTE: See the beginning of Section H for abbreviations, course numbers and coding. L* denotes labs held alternate weeks.

 |CHE2004||Fundamentals II - Mass & Energy Balances||3 ch (3C 1T)|

 Fundamentals such as vapor-liquid equilibrium, partial saturation and real gas relationships are introduced and integrated into material balance problems.
 The concepts of enthalpy and energy balances on open systems.
 Unsteady-state and simultaneous mass and energy balance systems are modeled and solved using computer packages.

-Covers bomb and flow calorimetry, material and energy balance study of the University heating plant, fluid mechanics experiments including flowmeter calibrations and pressure drop measurements in pipes and fittings.
+Covers bomb and flow calorimetry, material and energy balance study of the University heating plant, fluid mechanics experiments including flow meter calibrations and pressure drop measurements in pipes and fittings.
 Interpretation of experimental data, group dynamics, safety issues, report writing and oral presentations.
-Students will work under close supervision.
+Students work under close supervision.

-The principles relating the properties and behaviour of engineering materials to their structure; atomic bonding forces and strength of interatomic and intermolecular bonding forces, atomic arrangements in solids, structural imperfections and atom movements in solids; principles of phase diagrams and their application to multiphase materials, with particular reference to the iron-carbon system; mechanical and electrical properties of engineering materials; semiconductors, polymers and ceramics; and their relation to internal structure .
+Principles relating the properties and behaviour of engineering materials to their structure; atomic bonding forces and strength of interatomic and intermolecular bonding forces, atomic arrangements in solids, structural imperfections and atom movements in solids; principles of phase diagrams and their application to multiphase materials, with particular reference to the iron-carbon system; mechanical and electrical properties of engineering material; semiconductors, polymers and ceramics; and their relation to internal structure.

 Laboratory experiments are conducted to illustrate behaviour of materials and other concepts covered in CHE 2501.

 |CHE2525||Fundamentals of Chemical Process Design||4 ch (3C 1T) (W)|